scerioli/Global-Preferences-Survey/Article/Article.md

 # 1. Introduction

 Gender differences in the economic behaviors, such as happiness [@SPSU], competition [@CG; @GLL; @KPS], or work preferences [@BG] have been studied in sociology, psychology and economics for many decades.
 Any scientific knowledge in this regard and its relation to gender inequality is used nowadays as arguments and counter-arguments for decision and policy-making.
-Gender-related issues such as gender inequality are becoming an integral part of the agenda for many public and private institutions and organizations, and it is essential for the stakeholders to reveal, estimate, monitor, and prevent gender inequalities on individual, group and country levels.
+Gender inequality topics are becoming an integral part of the agenda for many public and private institutions and organizations, and it is essential for the stakeholders to reveal, estimate, monitor, and prevent gender inequalities on individual, group and country levels.

 The study of gender differences on a world scale per se is challenging.
 One of the challenges that hampers the progress is the lack of large and heterogeneous datasets across different social groups and countries.
 The Gallup World Poll 2012 included a Global Preference Survey conducted on almost 80000 people in 76 countries all around the world that aimed to fill this gap: Covering nearly 90% of the world population representation, with each country having around 1000 participants answering questions related to their time preference (patience), altruism, will of risk-taking, negative and positive reciprocity, and trust.
 The dataset provides a unique insight into the economic preferences of a heterogeneous number of people.

 The article that conducted the analysis of this dataset was published in the Quarterly Journal of Economics [@QJE_Falk].
 It focused on general questions about the economic preferences distributions in different countries, exploring several covariates from the Gallup World Poll.
 The subsequent article [@FH], replicated in this work, focused explicitly on the gender differences arising from the previous study and reported the evidence for the relationship between gender differences in economic preferences, economic development, and gender equality across many countries.
 The authors propose two competing hypotheses to be tested: The first one is that the gender differences will decrease for more economically developed and gender-equal countries, because social roles related to gender are attenuated.
 The second hypothesis is that, on the contrary, for more economically developed and gender-equal countries, the gender differences will increase because the gender-neutral goal of subsistence is removed and thus people can pursue their real preferences.
-Their analysis shows a positive correlation of gender differences in preferences with economet development (expressed as Log GDP p/c) and with the gender equality of the countries, thus favoring the hypothesis that predicts the increase of the differences as women and men obtain sufficient access to the resources to develop and express their intrinsic preferences independently.
-The authors composed a joint measure of gender equality of different countries employing the officially recognized indexes to measure gender equality (WEF Global Gender Gap and UNDP Gender Inequality Index) together with the improvised measure, providing little to no discussion about the validity and robustness of their approch, and not establishing a link to the existing literature with this regard.
-Besides, the power and limitations of the officially recognized indicators themself is an open scientific question, and, even being the best estimates available on global scale, are far from being a complete representation of gender inequality [@SK; @AS; @Permanyer].
-The present work is dedicated to close this methodological flaw and rise awareness about possible implications on the results and conclusions regarding the relationship between gender differences in economic preference and gender equality in the original study.
+Their analysis shows a positive correlation of gender differences in preferences with economic development (expressed as Log GDP p/c) and with the gender equality of the countries, thus favoring the hypothesis that predicts the increase of the differences as women and men obtain sufficient access to the resources to develop and express their intrinsic preferences independently.
+The authors composed a joint measure of gender equality of different countries employing the officially recognized indexes to measure gender equality (WEF Global Gender Gap and UNDP Gender Inequality Index), together with the other less complete indicators, providing little to no discussion about the validity and robustness of their approach, and without establishing a link to the existing literature with this regard.
+Besides, the power and limitations of the officially recognized indicators themselves is an open scientific question, and, even being the best estimates available on global scale, these are far from being a complete representation of gender inequality [@SK; @AS; @Permanyer].
+The present work is dedicated to close this methodological flaw and rise awareness about possible implications on the results, and drawing conclusions regarding the relationship between gender differences in economic preference and gender equality in the original study.

-In this work, we first analyse the gender equality index that was used by the original authors and the sub-indexes involved into the study, highlighting its problematic.
+In this study, we first analyse the gender equality index that was used by the original authors and the sub-indexes involved into the study, highlighting its problematic.
 Second, we conduct a pure replication of the article in R-language.
 Third, we extended the original article using a robust linear regression to address the non-normality of the data.
 Fourth, we demonstrate that the fundamental finding is not stable when trying to replace the gender equality index introduced by the authors and discuss [last part will be improved after completion of the results section and dicussion].

 <!-- Finally, we conclude with the discussion on the gender equality indexes and the importance of accessing its measure on a global level to provide a proof for theories. -->